apache/spark/docs/running-on-yarn.md

 Running Spark-on-YARN requires a binary distribution of Spark which is built with YARN support.
 Binary distributions can be downloaded from the Spark project website.
-To build Spark yourself, refer to the [building with Maven guide](building-with-maven.html).
+To build Spark yourself, refer to [Building Spark](building-spark.html).

 # Configuration